From Medan airport (Kuala Namu)

 You can get a seat in a tourist bus, basically an aircon MPV, from a travel agent in Medan.
 They leave from the Grand Mosque area of Medan, Jalan Sisingamaraja.
 The cost is 100,000rp per person from central Medan to Bukit Lawang.

-You can also simply flag down a taxi on the street and haggle over the price.
+You can also simply flag down a taxi on the street and haggle over the price (or maybe you can find a metered taxi).
 Some taxis are nicer than others - modern, air-con vs. old and no air-con.

 Rental car (self-drive)